 Sexual violence is possibly the most under reported crime in Australia, yet the impact creates serious and damaging psychological issues that can last a lifetime.
 Sexually violent crimes are linked to social and historical attitudes, conditions and behaviours in relation to grooming, power and control.
 These crimes are committed in different situations such as in the home, in public, by a relative, a friend, an acquaintance or a stranger.

-Forms of sexual abuse and assault include: (list not exhaustive)
+Forms of sexual violence can include:

-- Inappropriate or unwelcome touching of a ‘private area’
+- Inappropriate or unwelcome touching

 - Sexual harassment

 - Attempted rape

 - Forcing someone to watch, touch or act in unwanted sexual activities

 - Voyeurism (viewing private sexual acts or people undressing)